aut0nate/Git-Commands/Readme.md

 # Show the parent commits of a given commit (useful for merge commits)
 git log --pretty="format:%P" -n 1 <commithash>

+# Show the full history of HEAD movements (commits, resets, checkouts, etc.)
+git reflog

+# Show the reflog for a specific branch (e.g., main)
+git reflog show main

+# Show the last 5 entries in the reflog
+git reflog -5

 # Show only the names of the files changed in a specific commit
 git show --pretty="format:" --name-only <commithash>